hlepps/BoxCraft/README.md

 ### A simple RTS made in Unity
-BoxCraft is an engaging RTS game where you take control of adorable, sentient Boxes.
-As the supreme cube commander, your mission is to expand your box civilization, gather resources, construct buildings, and defend against evil, enemy Boxes.
+BoxCraft is a simple RTS game where you take control of the Boxes.
+As the Box Commander, your mission is to expand your Box civilization, gather resources, construct buildings, and defend against evil, enemy Boxes.
 ![boxcraft - fight](https://github.com/hlepps/BoxCraft/assets/44844164/08ec3208-bb2e-41ea-8142-b3c631bc1de8)